windwhiterain/Elf/readme.md

 the way operator interpret the data, on operator itself.
 3. Duplication is minimized.While houdini have cache on nealy every node.
+4. Operator can be viewed as an input to another operator through branch data flow,with the help of access schema.Which can hardly be done in houdini because of its purely functional semantics.